MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 Key supported features:

 - Ability to read up to 1 million items with a single API call.
-For more information, see **Limitations** section.
+For more information, see [Limitations](asynchronous-metadata-read-api.md#limitations).
 - Incremental migration feature support returning of item changed since last query with changeToken feature
 - Ability to include a rich set of metadata per item
 - Ability to return only top-level structure without subfolders or children.